Asian Art Outpost

 sho rin

-Note: The literal meaning of these two characters is "little forest".
+Note: The literal meaning of 少林 is “little forest.”

 The fame of the Shaolin has spread all over Asia, as even though this is a Chinese title, the same characters are used in Japanese with the same meaning.